Ben Shaw’s is one of the few regional survivors of the British soft drink industry. 30 million cans of Ben Shaw’s soft drinks are sold every year.

 Cott Beverages of Canada acquired Ben Shaw’s in 2005.

 Britvic closed the Willow Lane factory in 2013.
-Production of the Pennine Spring and Drench bottled water brands was discontinued.
+Production of the Pennine Spring bottled water brand was discontinued.